 In the meantime, Ford will rely on its truck and SUV lineup, along with its commercial vehicle lineup, to drive its business.
 The restructuring has investors doubtful about Ford’s prospects for 2019, but it remains confident.
 Even after cutting almost every passenger car from its lineup and focusing its efforts elsewhere, the automaker could still post higher earnings per share for 2019, Ford Chief Financial Officer Bob Shanks indicated.

-The automaker is planning on rolling out the new Ranger and new SUVs this year, which could attract more buyers.
-Hackett also said investors were being “too casual” about its predictions for Ford, as it has a revamped SUV lineup and strong commercial business to carry it to success in 2019.
+The automaker is planning on rolling out the new Ranger and a number of new SUVs this year, which could attract more buyers.
+Hackett also said investors were being “too casual” about its predictions for Ford, as it has a recently revamped SUV lineup and strong commercial business to carry it to success in 2019.

-Investors weren’t happy with Ford’s decision to not provide a stock guidance for 2019, however.
+Investors also weren’t happy with Ford’s decision to not provide a stock guidance for 2019.
 One analyst said Ford “has basically once again said ‘your guess’ to the financial community with respect to specific financial guidance,” for 2019, which will further test their patience.